-In particular advances in technology and the availability of data has revolutionised not only the practice of financial markets and institutions, yet also how these fields are researched, perceived and analysed.
+In particular advances in technology, digital transformation and the availability of data has revolutionised not only the practice of financial markets and institutions, yet also how these fields are researched, perceived and analysed.
 Recognising and supporting these new research opportunities which until relatively recently would not have been possible is central of the ethos of the groups.
 The group wishes to exploit these opportunities by encouraging discourse between academics with diverse research interests, both within finance and beyond.

 To further understand the implications of these changes, the group wishes to bring together academics engaged in theoretical, empirical and policy relevant research.
 The SIG will strive to encourage co-operation and co-ordination of academics and PhD students across the UK to provide a forum to meet and exchange ideas.
 This will involve both support for the development of training of PhD students and new lecturers to gain experience within a friendly and supportive environment.
 More generally the group is committed to establishing stronger links with the financial industry and industry associations, the many professional bodies working in this area, financial regulators and other interested stakeholders.
 This is critical for both the immediacy and relevance of our studies and the impact of the research and teaching we all undertake.